inspec/inspec/docs/resources.rst

 Options
 -----------------------------------------------------
-This InSpec audit resource supports the following options for parsing configuration data.
+This |inspec resource| supports the following options for parsing configuration data.
 Use them in an ``options`` block stated outside of (and immediately before) the actual test:

 .. code-block:: ruby